-The robust schedule for the night includes everything from slacklining classes to guided hikes with local Staten Island Greenbelt experts.
+The robust schedule for the night includes everything from slacklining classes to guided hikes.
 We’re most excited for the outdoor Vinyasa yoga class led by Brooklyn-based Pop Up Yoga NYC, a nomadic studio that leads classes everywhere from rooftop farms to museums to Herald Square.
 For those looking to up their cardio, the evening’s headlamp trail run offers a 5K timed course on the trails of the Greenbelt.

 The true highlight of this entire event is the astronomers who join in with their telescopes.
 They’ll stay up all night staring at the stars and let you peek into their telescopes to get an up close view of the moon, Saturn and more.

 Grab an empanada or bandejita paisa for dinner served up by Mi Casa Foods.
 This team of chefs focus on whipping up delicious versions of latin foods that are traditionally considered “peasant” dishes throughout Latin America.
-As the night falls, grab a beer, and head to the stage in the woods where Brooklyn based trio Bandits on the Run, known for their “upbeat brand of musical mischief” will be playing a live show by local Americana band Bridges & Tunnels.
+As the night falls, grab a beer, and head to the stage in the woods for a live show by local Americana band Bridges & Tunnels.

 Campout in New York City